Haroenv/FauDroids.github.io/_posts/2014-12-22-introduction.md

 	</cite>
 </div>

-The Android Challenge is a personal project where we will build and release one Android app each month for the next 12 months.
+<strong>The Android Challenge</strong> is a personal project where we will
+build and release <em>one Android app each month for the next 12 months</em>.
 There are no real restrictions on the kind of app or their scope, so we will mostly focues on what interests us personally and things that are fun to build :)

 ## Rules